mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - while grappling (see page 64) someone armed with a dagger can do Effect + 4 damage if they choose to hurt their opponent.

-Improvised Weapon:Improvised Weapon: When there’s no real weapon available and your bare hands just aren’t enough, any snatched-up object can be used as an impromptu club.
+Improvised Weapon:Improvised Weapon: When there's no real weapon available and your bare hands just aren't enough, any snatched-up object can be used as an impromptu club.

 Shield: Shield: A character using a shield increases their effective Melee